 We’ve just pedalled off the ferry on our “Tour de BC,” which began on Vancouver Island and Northern BC in Part 1.
-We’ll continue exploring some of the province’s latest cycling trail and pathway projects in celebration of Bike to Work Week, starting on Vancouver’s North Shore and finishing up in the Southern Interior.
+We’ll continue exploring some of the province’s latest cycling trail and pathway projects in celebration of Go By Bike Week, starting on Vancouver’s North Shore and finishing up in the Southern Interior.
 So, hop on and let’s go!

 Lower Mainland: Raising Commuter Spirit and Connecting Cities